Private Information Retrieval Over Gaussian MAC: Introduction

 Naturally, many extensions for the PIR problem were considered.
-For example, robust PIR with colluding servers was considered in \cite{sun2017capacityColluding, tajeddine2017private} where some of the servers may exchange the queries submitted by the user between them.
-An extension for Byzantine servers, which respond with erroneous answers, where the errors may be unintentional or even deliberative can be found in \cite{banawan2018capacityByzantine}.
+For example, robust PIR with colluding servers was considered in \cite{sun2017capacityColluding, tajeddine2017private} where some of the servers may exchange the queries submitted between them.
+An extension to Byzantine servers, which respond with erroneous answers, where the errors may be unintentional or even deliberate can be found in \cite{banawan2018capacityByzantine}.
 In \cite{sun2018capacity}, the case of symmetric PIR was investigated, where the user learns nothing on the other unwanted messages.
 In \cite{sun2017optimal}, the minimum download cost for arbitrary message size $L$ was investigated.
+In \cite{tian2019capacity}, using a new PIR code construction, the optimal message size and upload cost was presented.
+Extensions involving an eavesdropper, i.e., secure PIR, can be found in \cite{yang2018private,banawan2020private}.
 PIR with side information was examined in \cite{wei2019capacity}, where an additional prefetching phase to the user cache is possible.
 This phase enables the servers to have partial knowledge on the side information the user has.
 The above mentioned works assume that the content on the servers is the same (i.e., a repetition code), which on one hand provides the highest resistance against errors but on the other requires extremely large storage cost.
-Thus, recent works also considered the PIR problem for coded servers, which offers the same amount of data reliability with overall less storage cost \cite{shah2014one, chan2015private, tajeddine2018private, banawan2018capacity}.
+Thus, recent works also considered the PIR problem for coded servers, which offers the same amount of data reliability with overall less storage cost \cite{shah2014one, chan2015private, tajeddine2018private, banawan2018capacity,zhu2019new,tajeddine2019private}.
 Interestingly, the capacity of the PIR for coded servers was found to be a function of the coding rate $R_{code}$ and the number of messages $M$ \cite{ banawan2018capacity}.
-Specifically, $C_{PIR}=\left(1-R_{code}\right)/\left(1-\left(R_{code}\right)^M\right)$, where one can observe that the case of repetition coding, i.e. $R_{code}=\frac{1}{N}$, assumed in \cite{sun2017capacity} comes as a special case.
+Specifically, $C_{PIR}=\left(1-R_{code}\right)/\left(1-\left(R_{code}\right)^M\right)$, where one can observe that the case of repetition coding, i.e., $R_{code}=\frac{1}{N}$, assumed in \cite{sun2017capacity} comes as a special case.